wolfm89/train-price-monitor/README.md

 ## Features

+- Find train journeys between two locations (currently only for Deutsche Bahn in Germany)
-- Monitor train ticket prices between two locations
+- Monitor train ticket prices of selected journeys
-- Get notified when the ticket price exceeds a certain threshold
+- Get notified when the ticket price of a journey exceeds a certain threshold
 - Sign up and log in securely
 - Responsive design for mobile and desktop